VietDucNg/Metashape-photogrammetry/README.md

 #### 8.2 Filter uncertain points
 ![filter uncertain points](/images/06_filter_by_reconstruction_uncertainty.gif)

-A good value to use for uncertainty lever is 10, though make sure do not remove all points by doing so!.
-A rule of thumb is to select no more than two-thirds to half of all points, and then delete these by pressing the Delete key on the keyboard.
+A good value to use for uncertainty lever is 15, though make sure do not remove all points by doing so!.
+A rule of thumb is to select no more than 20% of all points, and then delete these by pressing the Delete key on the keyboard.

 > [!TIP]
 > After filtering points, it is important to once more optimize the alignment of the points.
 Doing so by revisiting the [Optimize Camera Alignment](#optimize-camera-alignment)

 #### 8.3 Filter by Projection accuracy
-This time, select the points based on their *Projection accuracy*, aiming for a final Projection accuracy of 3.
+This time, select the points based on their *Projection accuracy*, aiming for a final Projection accuracy of 2.

 ![filter by projection accuracy](/images/07_filter_by_projection_accuracy.png)